 CP SDKs are particularly important as developing CP apps can be a total mess of non-native code.
 This is why Google has set out to create a CP SDK that can integrate smoothly with the editor of your choice.

 The recent release comes with a variety of new features such as hot reloading, integrated tooling, reactive framework design, and a considerable selection of widgets.
 It helps build native apps that are written in the Dart language.

 Dart is relatively easy to learn and adds more versatility to the platform.
 It lets you use the same codebase to create iOS and Android apps.

 Tim Sneath, Group Product Manager for Flutter and Dart, announced the release of its first stable cross-platform mobile app development SDK.

 Integration of Flare helps developers make and import 2D vector designs and animations right into Flutter itself.
 This brings the Designers and developers to the same platform.

 Although Dart was announced before the Live Event, Dart 2.1 launches with Flutter 1.0.
 Dart 2.1 has various improvements regarding speed and usability.

-One of the biggest payment solutions company in the US, Square has been integrated into Flutter.
-This integration comes with two plugins, In-app purchase SDK and Reader SDK.
+One of the biggest payment solutions companies in the US, Square integrates into Flutter.
+This integration comes with two plugins, in-app purchases SDK and Reader SDK.